Optimal Transmission Switching and Busbar Splitting in Hybrid AC/DC Grids: Conclusion and future work

 \section{Conclusion and future work}

-This paper presents the first implementation of an OTS and BS optimization model for AC/DC grids, in which the switching actions can be performed on both the AC and DC grid parts, jointly or separately.
+This paper presents the first implementation of a combined optimal transmission switching and busbar splitting optimization model for hybrid AC/DC grids, in which the switching actions can be performed on both the AC and DC grid parts, jointly or separately, to reduce the total generation costs.
 Results from test cases of different sizes show that such actions lead to reduced generation costs compared to the original grid topology.
-While the benefits are test case-dependent, this confirms the effectiveness and potential of the proposed methodology.
-As future renewable-dominated AC/DC grids may increasingly be prone to congestion, resorting to topological actions guarantees a more effective network utilization.
+While the benefits are test case-dependent, this reduction in generation costs confirms the effectiveness and potential of the proposed methodology.
+As future renewable-dominated AC/DC grids may increasingly be prone to congestion, resorting to topological actions guarantees a more effective network utilization at a lower cost compared to generation redispatch.

 The proposed BS models compare exact, non-convex power flow constraints and their convex relaxations and linear approximations.
-While all test cases in this paper solve in acceptable time (maximum 3.5 hours for the 3120-buses test case), a high computational time is expected in real-life test cases due to the increased number of variables.
-In particular, if multiple busbars are allowed to split, the guarantee of optimal or simply feasible results for the MINLP AC formulations is yet to be determined.
+While all test cases in this paper solve in an acceptable time, a high computational time is expected in real-life test cases due to the increased number of variables.
+In particular, if multiple busbars are allowed to split, the guarantee of optimal or simply feasible results for the MINLP AC formulations needs to be further refined.
 Nevertheless, as shown in the paper, the MILP-LPAC formulation provides an excellent trade-off between speed, optimality, and feasibility, which provides AC-feasible results in a substantially lower computational time compared to the MINLP problem.

-Future work will include the development of methods (e.g., sensitivity analyses) to a-priori shortlist most ``promising" busbar candidates to be split, e.g., based on the Line Outage Distribution Factors or DC grid Distribution Factors.
-The use of heuristic methods will be explored as well.
+Future work will include the development of methods (e.g., sensitivity analyses or metrics) to a priori shortlist the most ``promising" busbar candidates to be split.
+In addition, given the expected large RES penetration in the hybrid AC/DC grids of the future, the model will be extended to include RES forecasted uncertainty via stochastic optimization.
+Preventive N-1 security requirements will be added to the model to guarantee that the optimized topologies of the presented test cases are secure against contingencies taking place in the grid.

-Furthermore, a DC protection-aware optimal transmission switching and busbar splitting methodology will be derived.
-As DC protections are expected to have significant restrictions in terms of short-circuit current capabilities, modeling their characteristics in AC/DC optimization will be imperative.